310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Midori worried %}
 Erm, he’s not dead or anything though, right?
-Isn’t he smiling and making a peace sign in the photo…?
+Isn’t he smiling and doing a peace sign in the photo…?

 And anyway, I dunno what’s going on in Okinawa, but won’t the same happen to us if we head over there…?